-Ice structuring proteins affect the growth and structure of ice crystals by directly 'binding' (or more correctly 'adsorbing' or 'accumulating') to the growing ice crystals and inhibiting the growth (particularly in one direction) resulting in modification of the resulting ice structure and hence its physical properties.
+Ice structuring proteins affect the growth and structure of ice crystals by directly 'binding' (or more correctly 'adsorbing' or 'accumulating') to the growing ice crystals and inhibiting the growth (particularly in one axis direction) resulting in modification of the resulting ice structure and hence its physical properties.
 The mechanisms of the binding to ice crystals for different types of ice structuring proteins has been postulated by various groups to include hydrogen bonding, and hydrophobic and hydrophilic interactions.
-Regardless of how the proteins work, their addition during manufacture causes changes to ice crystal size and structure which also alters the ice's physical properties.
-For food products based on ice, addition of ISP also has important impacts on the sensory properties of the resultant ice products.
-Such altered sensory properties include resultant hardness, thermal stability, creaminess, alterations to mouth-feel and flavour delivery.
+Regardless of how the proteins work, their addition during manufacture causes changes to the ice crystal size and structure, which also alters physical properties of the ice.